What Is A Health Care Lien?

 For example, you may have health insurance coverage from a private insurance company such as Blue Cross, UnitedHealth, Anthem, Cigna, Humana, and the like.
 By virtue of contract, that is, you or your employer’s health care plan documents, you have a contractual obligation to satisfy a health care lien on your recovery.
 The lien amount is for all or, usually, a percentage of the amount the insurance company paid your physicians and hospitals for the treatment they gave you for your injuries.

-As your lawyers, we are obligated to honor these liens, but we work very hard to try to reduce them for you.
+As your personal injury attorneys, we are obligated to honor these liens, but we work very hard to try to reduce them for you.

-How Can Liens Impact My Personal Injury Settlement?
+How Can A Health Care Liens Impact My Personal Injury Settlement?

 For example, if a client is:

 - Injured by a defective drug or medical device.

 - And had his/her health insurance company pay for the treatment of any injuries caused by the drug/device….

 Then the lien holder (Medicare, Medicaid or private insurance company) has a legal right to recover the money that it paid for that treatment from your personal injury recovery related to the drug or device.
 So, for example, if your settlement is $9,000, and your net recovery after attorneys’ fees is $6,000, then out of your portion of the recovery, you need to reimburse the health insurance lien.
 If the lien is $1,000, then from your $6,000, you will need to reimburse the health carrier the amount of the lien.